Ángel Salomé: Milwaukee Brewers

+Seattle Mariners

-In 2011, he signed a minor league contract with the Seattle Mariners.
-Salomé began the season with the Arizona League Mariners on injury rehabilitation assignment.
-He was later moved up to the High Desert Mavericks of the Class A-Advanced California League for five games before being reassigned to the Arizona League for the rest of the season.
-He was released on March 5, 2012.
+On April 15, 2011, Salomé signed a minor league contract with the Seattle Mariners.
+Salomé began the season with the rookie–level Arizona League Mariners on injury rehabilitation assignment.
+He was later moved up to the High Desert Mavericks of the High–A California League for five games before being reassigned to the Arizona League for the rest of the season.
+In 22 total games, he slashed .381/.411/.631 with three home runs and 14 RBI.
+Salomé was released by the Mariners organization on March 5, 2012.